pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/pivot-array-items.md

 ## Aggregation Pipeline

-Define a single pipeline ready to perform the aggregation that groups the weather readings by device.
+Define a pipeline ready to perform the aggregation that groups the weather readings by device.

 ```javascript
 var pipeline = [